-HB1235 JUDICIAL OFFICERS AND PUBLIC SAFETY OFFICIALS (COOK A) Provides that a person commits battery on a public safety official if the offense is committed due to the person's status or former status as a public safety official.
+HB1235 JUDICIAL OFFICERS AND PUBLIC SAFETY OFFICIALS (COOK A) Provides that a person commits battery on a public safety official if the offense is committed against a current or former public safety official: (1) while the official is engaged in the official's official duty; or (2) in retaliation for the official having engaged in the official's official duty.
 (Under current law, a person commits the offense only if the official is acting in the person's official duty.)
 Exempts a person who retires from judicial office after at least 20 years of service or because of a disability from the payment of the fee for a license to carry a handgun.
 Permits a former judicial officer to possess and use a handgun in the same locations as a judicial officer, and requires the supreme court to annually issue an identification card to a former judicial officer.